PalmDevs/semantic-release-flutter-plugin/README.md

 | `preReleaseWeight`       | The weight of a prerelease number     | `1`                                                                                                                         |

 #### Deciding weights
 [The highest version code Play Store allows is `2100000000` (2 billion, 100 million)](https://developer.android.com/studio/publish/versioning#versioningsettings).
 Which means you'll need to configure the values carefully.
-If you don't want to publish your app to Play Store, the limit can be ignored.
+This is also very close to the integer limit for 32-bit devices.
+If you don't want to publish your app to Play Store or support 32-bit devices, the limit can be safely ignored.

 The default configuration allows for:
 - 21 major versions